-Sharon Louden wears many interchangeable hats including artist, educator, advocate for artists, consultant, community builder, and editor of the Living and Sustaining a Creative Life series of books.
+Sharon Louden wears many interchangeable hats including artist, educator, advocate for artists, consultant, community builder, editor of the Living and Sustaining a Creative Life series of books, and Executive Director of Women’s Studio Workshop.

 As an artist, her work has evolved from using writing as a medium, to figuration then abstraction through her paintings and drawings, to creating many physical environments that involve an inclusive advocacy using a varied range of media.